 This article will run through all of the steps to take when adding a new user to Filevine.
 These steps include are creating an email, setting up a profile and account, and choosing the new user’s permissions and roles.

-Create an Email
+Creating an Email

 Once a user has been invited to Filevine, they will receive an email with login information.

-This will take you to Filevine’s login page.
-Enter the email address and temporary password from the email.
+This will take them to Filevine’s login page, where they will enter the email address and temporary password from the email.

 Once a new user has been invited to Filevine and has set up their profile and account settings, the new user should be added to existing projects.
 There are three ways that this can be done automatically in Filevine.

 To add a user to all projects with an Org indiscriminately, use the Existing Projects tab in the Org > Members tool.
 This method will add the new user to all projects across the Org, including any projects that contain sensitive data.

 To give a user permissions based on the permissions of another similar user, use the Permissions Cloning Tool in Mass Update Permissions.